EldoranCodes/EldoranCodes/README.md

-👋 Hi, I’m Leonar — a brave code-warrior venturing through the realms of Java.
+👋 Hi, I’m Leonard — a brave code-warrior venturing through the realms of Java.
 🌱 I’m currently a junior developer, sharpening my skills and mastering the arcane arts of Java.
 📫 You can summon me via email at johnleonardsalinas08@gmail.com